 - The OS PCORTF Annual Report provides project descriptions for each of the OS-PCORTF portfolio’s 27 projects that were active in calendar year 2020, as well as the major accomplishments.

-- 2019 Portfolio Report Full Report - The OS-PCORTF Annual Report provides project descriptions for each of the OS-PCORTF portfolio’s 27 projects that were active in calendar year 2019, as well as the major accomplishments.
+- Building the Data Capacity for Patient-Centered Outcomes Research: The 2019 Annual Report - The OS-PCORTF Annual Report provides project descriptions for each of the OS-PCORTF portfolio’s 27 projects that were active in calendar year 2019, as well as the major accomplishments.
 The 2019 Portfolio Report executive summary and infographic are also available for viewing.

 - Building the Data Capacity for Patient-Centered Outcomes Research: The 2018 Annual Report